Relative hyperbolicity of free extensions of free groups: Introduction

 induces a short exact sequence

-The extension group $E_{Q}$, which is the pullback of $\mathcal{Q}$ to $\aut$, is a subgroup of $\aut$.
+The extension group $E_{Q}$, which is the pullback of ${Q}$ to $\aut$, is a subgroup of $\aut$.
 In fact any extension, say ${E}$ of $\F$ always surjects onto some $E_{Q}$ in this form via the homomorphism $\pi:{E} / \F \to \out$.
-When $\mathcal{Q}$ is free group of rank $\geq 2$, we say that $ E_{Q}$ is a free-by-free group and it is known that $ E_{Q}\cong \F\rtimes \widehat{\mathcal{Q}}$, where $\widehat{\mathcal{Q}}$ is some (any) lift of $\mathcal{Q}$ to $\aut$.
+When ${Q}$ is free group of rank $\geq 2$, we say that $ E_{Q}$ is a free-by-free group and it is known that $ E_{Q}\cong \F\rtimes \widehat{Q}$, where $\widehat{Q}$ is some (any) lift of ${Q}$ to $\aut$.

-In this paper we give sufficient conditions for $E_Q$ to be relatively hyperbolic using the dynamics of the generators of $\mathcal{Q} < \out$.
-In addition, we show that the conditions are also necessary when impose the additional condition that $Q$ preserves the conjugacy class of the subgroup which is the intersection of $\F$ with peripheral subgroups (we call this \emph{cusp preserving}).
+In this paper we give sufficient conditions for $E_Q$ to be relatively hyperbolic using the dynamics of the generators of ${Q} < \out$.
+In addition, we show that the conditions are also necessary when we impose the additional condition that $Q$ preserves the conjugacy class of the subgroup which is the intersection of $\F$ with peripheral subgroups (we call this \emph{cusp preserving}) and high enough powers of automorphisms are taken.
 This contributes to a growing body of literature devoted to understanding the geometry of extensions of free groups.

 Introduced by Gromov in \cite{Gro-87}, relative hyperbolicity, which is the hyperbolicity of a group \emph{relative} to a collection $\calP$ of \emph{peripheral} subgroups, has been a major topic in the study of geometry of groups.
 Relatively hyperbolic groups were first visible as fundamental groups of complete noncompact hyperbolic manifolds of finite volume.
 As such, relative hyperbolicity is not only a generalization of hyperbolicity (where $\calP=\emptyset$), also of geometric finiteness in the Kleinian group setting (see \cite{BowGF, BowGF2,Bow-97}).